All Episodes

 Oh, let's refresh your memory.

-Uh anyway, he took 20 seconds at one point to answer if he ever had been to a cabin with Fannie Willis ever.
+Anyway, he took 20 seconds at one point to answer if he ever had been to a cabin with Fannie Willis ever.

 Apparently he had been.

-I mean, this this guy, number one, he didn't have the qualifications, the background for such a position.
+I mean, this guy, number one, he didn't have the qualifications, the background for such a position.

-Number two, paid more than others with better qualifications, according to reports, and that in fact that the money was spent, a lot of it was spent on their luxurious lifestyle and extravagant vacations.
+And that, in fact, that the money was spent, a lot of it was spent on their luxurious lifestyle and extravagant vacations.

 Wow.